Atlanta's Best Urban Hikes Inside and Outside the Perimeter

 Perhaps the most well-known location on this list, this trail along the Chattahoochee River offers something to everyone, whether you’re a novice hiker or an experienced outdoorsman.
 The path runs along the river and through the woods (!), which makes for some of the most scenic nature views in the city.
 There’s also a bamboo forest and lots of rocky overlooks.

 Trail length: 2.6 miles

 Location: Northwest Atlanta

-OK OK, this one is technically outside the perimeter, but just barely, so we're going with it.
-Like East Palisades, it follows the bends of the Chattahoochee River, but this path is less trafficked so it’s better for those solo, “why are all Starburst independently wrapped?” type of hikes.
+Like East Palisades, the Powers Island Trail follows the bends of the Chattahoochee River, but this path is less trafficked so it’s better for those solo, “why are all Starburst independently wrapped?” type of hikes.
 This trail is mostly unpaved and narrow, but it has stunning views of the river and the Powers Island toward its end.

 Sign up here for our daily Atlanta email and be the first to get all the food/drink/fun the ATL has to offer.